 Transporting and delivering household goods in Alaska can present some unique challenges.
 You expect cold temperatures and icy roads in winter.
 Did you also know that some roads are closed during hunting season?
-And in Alaska, fact is bears and other wildlife may show up unexpectedly.
+And in Alaska, bears and other wildlife may show up unexpectedly.

 These and other interesting facts about Alaska could put the brakes on your delivery schedule if your moving company is not prepared.
 We’ve earned our stripes here at Royal Alaskan Movers through years of handling all kinds of deliveries, in every season.

 Here are a few more fun facts about Alaska deliveries

 Long winters.
 The season starts in October and runs through April or May.
 During these months, ice and blowing snow can create treacherous driving conditions.
 (Sadly, motorists strike hundreds of moose each year on Alaska’s roadways, often as a result of poor winter driving conditions.)

 Driveways blocked by snowplowed drifts, a steep and slippery incline and bitterly cold temperatures can create obstacles your moving company needs to overcome.

 Busy summers.
 Summer is the peak season for moving companies, especially in Alaska.
 The demand for services can be overwhelming, so it’s important to plan ahead.

 Tourists are another consideration: an estimated 1,857,500 out-of-state visitors came to Alaska between May and September 2016.
 Visitors bring extra traffic on air, sea and land, which could mean long transportation delays.